yash-1o1/calculator/README.md

 # Simple Calculator

 A calculator with the basic functions.
-Most of the instructions to use the calculator has been added in the input test prompted to the user.Using this calculator is pretty easy.
+Most of the instructions to use the calculator has been added in the input prompted to the user.
+Using this calculator is pretty easy.